-Do you dread visiting the dentist for fear and anxiety?
+Do you dread visiting the dentist because of fear, anxiety, and dental phobia?
 A lot of people are anxious about seeing the dentist.
-At Henrich Dental we offer sedation dentistry as a simple and effective method to help our patients overcome those concerns.
-Receive the procedures that you need to improve the function and appearance of your teeth, with a worry-free experience at Henrich Dental.
+At Henrich Dental we offer sedation dentistry by appointment only as a simple and effective method to help our patients.
+Receive the dental procedures that you need with a worry-free experience at Henrich Dental.

 Dr. Frank Henrich and our dental care team offer compassionate, patient-focused dentistry in our Tulsa, Ok dentist office.
 If you are dealing with dental fear or anxiety, we can work with you to help you feel comfortable during your appointment.
 We offer a full range of services and amenities to help you achieve a healthier smile.
 Continue reading and visit our office to learn more about your options.